Kawsar7790/Snake_Game/README.md

 # Procedure of Using
+1.Extract the snake_game.zip file.
+2. Install freeglut ( included with the file )
-Extract the snake_game.zip file.
-Open the main.cpp file with codeblocks then click on build and run and Enjoy the game
+3.Open the main.cpp file with codeblocks then click on build and run and Enjoy the game